hbulgarini/polkadot-launch-cgp/README.md

 # polkadot-launch-cgp
-Repository to store all config.json definitions for launching polkadot locally.
+Repository to store all config.json definitions for launching polkadot locally and test common good parachains.